Phenomenology of the Prethermal Many-Body Localized Regime

 However, numerical evidence has been accumulating that this understanding is wrong---there is no transition near \(W = 3\)~\cite{Abanin2021,Suntajs2020,Schulz2020,Taylor2021,Sels2021,Sels2021b,Morningstar2022,Sels2021a,Sierant2022}.
 In fact, recent studies suggest \(W_c \gtrsim 20\)~\cite{Morningstar2022,Sels2021a}, which is larger than numerically or experimentally observable~\cite{Crowley2020,Morningstar2022}.
 The phase diagram must thus be modified to contain a large \emph{prethermal MBL} regime, in which the system appears to be localized for a long time~(\autoref{fig:phase_diagram}(a)).

-Prethermal MBL phenomenology has been studied in short chains using exact diagonalization techniques~\cite{Suntajs2020,Sels2021,Vidmar2021,Sels2021b}.
+Prethermal MBL phenomenology has been studied in short chains using exact diagonalization techniques~\cite{Suntajs2020,Sierant2020,Sels2021,Vidmar2021,Sels2021b}.
 Three key features have emerged: exponential growth of the thermalization time \(\tau\) with disorder, approximately logarithmic decay of autocorrelators up to a time \(O(\tau)\), and apparent localization when \(\tau\) exceeds the Heisenberg time \(\tau_{\mathrm{Heis}} = O(2^L)\) in finite chains.
-Rare regions of anomalously high disorder can neither explain the slow decay, nor are they empirically observed in this parameter regime~\cite{Schulz2020,Taylor2021}.
-Rather, the observed decay~\cite{Gopalakrishnan2015,Agarwal2015,Agarwal2015b,BarLev2015,Luitz2016,Znidaric2016,Serbyn2017} and apparent localization can be partially explained~\cite{Crowley2020,Garratt2021} through rare \emph{resonances} between many-body states~\cite{Gopalakrishnan2015,Khemani2017,Villalonga2020,Crowley2020,Garratt2021}.
+Rare regions of anomalously high disorder can neither explain the slow decay, nor are they empirically observed in this parameter regime~\cite{Schulz2020,Taylor2021} (Appendix~\ref{app:rareregion}).
+Rather, the observed decay~\cite{Gopalakrishnan2015,Agarwal2015,Agarwal2015b,BarLev2015,Luitz2016,Znidaric2016,Serbyn2017} and apparent localization can be partially explained~\cite{Crowley2020,Garratt2021} through \emph{resonances} between many-body states~\cite{Gopalakrishnan2015,Khemani2017,Villalonga2020,Crowley2020,Garratt2021}.

-A fraction of initial product states flip between distinct magnetization patterns---they form a resonance---which manifests in dynamics as large oscillations in local autocorrelators.
-In this Letter we recognize that, in the prethermal regime, the states become involved in still more resonances at later times.
-Thus, a hierarchy emerges of successive resonances forming at progressively longer timescales.
-The statisitical treatment of this resonance formation accounts for both the exponentially long thermalization time, as well as the functional form of average autocorrelators---a stretched exponential, not a logarithm.
-The Jacobi algorithm for the iterative diagonalization of a matrix~\cite{Jacobi1846,Golub2000} provides quantitative access to the power law distribution of resonance formation timescales, which is controlled by an exponent \(\theta\)~\cite{Crowley2020}.
+At short times, a product state may \emph{resonate} with another state with a locally different magnetization pattern.
+Physically, this manifests as large oscillations in local autocorrelators.
+In this Letter we propose that, in the prethermal regime, states become involved in still more resonances at longer times.
+Thus, a hierarchy emerges of \emph{successive resonances} forming at progressively longer timescales.
+Our statistical treatment of this resonance formation predicts exponentially long thermalization times, and stretched exponential decay of disorder averaged autocorrelators.
+Numerically, we find that autocorrelators indeed decay as a stretched exponential~\cite{Lezama2019}~(\autoref{fig:correlators}).

-Numerically, autocorrelators indeed decay as a stretched exponential~(\autoref{fig:correlators}).
-Because stretched exponentials closely resemble logarithms at intermediate times, this agrees with Refs.~\cite{Sels2021,Sels2021b}.
-The successive resonance model predicts that the stretch exponent \(\beta\) is linearly related to \(\theta\):
+The Jacobi algorithm for iterative matrix diagonalization~\cite{Jacobi1846,Golub2000} is the basis of our analytical framework, and allows us to extract the distribution of resonance frequencies.
+The distribution is described by a power law with exponent \(-1+\theta\)~\cite{Crowley2020}.
+The successive resonance model predicts that the stretch exponent \(\beta\) for autocorrelator decay is linearly related to \(\theta\):

 Both our own numerics and previously published data show good agreement with this prediction (\autoref{fig:phase_diagram}(b)).

 \emph{Dynamics of autocorrelators}.---Infinite-temperature autocorrelation functions are a measurable probe of thermalization, and their slow decay is a notable characteristic of the prethermal regime~\cite{Schreiber2015,Luitz2016b,Lezama2019,Lezama2021}.
 In a disordered model, \autoref{fig:correlators} shows that autocorrelators decay as a stretched exponential~\eqref{eqn:stretched_exp} with a decay constant which is exponential in the disorder strength~\eqref{eqn:logtau}.